-In general, an organization must report business transactions in Part IV with respect to an interested person if: (1) all payments during the tax year between the organization and the interested person exceeded \$100,000; (2) all payments during the tax year from a single transaction between such parties exceeded the greater of \$10,000 or 1% of the filing organization's total revenues; (3) compensation payments during the tax year by the organization to a family member of certain persons exceeded \$10,000; or (4) in the case of a joint venture with an interested person, the organization has invested \$10,000 or more in the joint venture, whether or not during the tax year.
+In general, an organization must report business transactions in Part IV with an interested person if: (1) all payments during the tax year between the organization and the interested person exceeded \$100,000; (2) all payments during the tax year from a single transaction between such parties exceeded the greater of \$10,000 or 1% of the filing organization's total revenue for the tax year; (3) compensation payments during the tax year by the organization to a family member of a current or former officer, director, trustee, or key employee of the organization listed in Form 990, Part VII, Section A exceeded \$10,000; or (4) in the case of a joint venture with an interested person, the organization has invested \$10,000 or more in the joint venture, whether or not during the tax year.

-See Reasonable effort on page 4, applicable to Part IV.
+See Reasonable effort later, applicable to Part IV.
 Special rules permit individual or aggregate transaction reporting.